 This speed is especially important for large or distributed companies in need of scalable training solutions.
-26% of L&D professionals rank scalability of learning programs as one of their top three concerns in 2020, a number that has likely only risen since the explosion of remote work in response to COVID-19.
+26% of L&D professionals rank the scalability of learning programs as one of their top three concerns in 2020, a number that has likely only risen since the explosion of remote work in response to the COVID-19 pandemic.

 Peer training generates highly relevant and engaging learning content because the material is crowdsourced from those closest to the action: subject-matter experts, authorities on company culture, and new hires with training on the top of their mind.